guettli/intranets/README.md

 If you don't feel comfortable with a flat namespace, and you want to do grouping, then please consider to use a hierarchical tree.
 It is much more powerfull than a one level deep grouping you get with spaces.

+How does Wikipedia solve this?

+The append the context in parentheses.
+For example the "Python (programming language)" and "Python_(genus)"

 # Only send email notifications if requested.